 Some if not all of these questions will be addressed in the publications produced for the end of the project1.

 They are also being addressed, and amplified, in the course of the workshops and conference.
 The first one-day workshop, held

 in June 2011, centred on science and censorship, and included discussion of academies in peripheral regions such as Friuli,

 and specifically Jewish Academies, as well as studies on individual academicians and/or aspects of the Academies of Siena,

 and Sicily.
 The second workshop held in summer 2013 and took literature, theatre and the arts as its main focus.
 In September

 2012 an international conference at the British Library focused on four main themes – Venice, Florence, Women, Naples and the

 South, and included a large and diverse range of panel papers.
-For the programmes of all three events and podcasts of

 - What comparisons and contrasts can be drawn between academies operating in university towns and those in aristocratic